 Wilkinson Stekloff is the leading trial litigation boutique in the country, demonstrating a depth of talent and skill unmatched by firms of any size.
-Described by The American Lawyer as “the legal equivalent of an elite special ops unit,” Wilkinson Stekloff is at the forefront of today’s most significant litigation moving the needle in the legal industry, from landmark, precedent-setting antitrust cases to bellwether products liability trials.
-Fortune 500 chief executives and general counsel turn to Wilkinson Stekloff attorneys for their strategic guidance, courtroom expertise, and unparalleled track record on the most high- profile, high-stakes disputes.
-The firm’s clients have included heavy-hitters in a wide range of industries, such as Allergan, Altria Group Inc., Amazon, Bayer, Cargill, Facebook, FedEx, Georgia-Pacific, Glenmark Pharmaceuticals USA, Medtronic, Microsoft, Monsanto, the NCAA, the NFL, Pfizer, Plaid, and Philip Morris USA — all of which have come to rely on Wilkinson Stekloff as a go-to trial firm that can handle their toughest cases.
+Described by The American Lawyer as “the legal equivalent of an elite special ops unit,” the firm is at the forefront of the most significant litigation shaping the industry today, from landmark, precedent-setting antitrust cases to bellwether products liability trials.
+Fortune 500 chief executives and general counsel turn to Wilkinson Stekloff for strategic guidance, courtroom expertise, and an unparalleled track record in the most high-profile, high-stakes disputes.
+The firm’s clients have included heavy-hitters across a wide range of industries, such as Allergan, Altria, Amazon, Bayer, Cargill, ExxonMobil, Facebook, FedEx, Georgia-Pacific, Glenmark, Hewlett Packard Enterprise, Medtronic, Microsoft, Monsanto, the NCAA, the NFL, Pfizer, SAP, Valve, and Visa — all of which have come to rely on Wilkinson Stekloff as a go-to trial firm that can handle their toughest cases.

 What makes Wilkinson Stekloff unique?